 9 Finding Relevant Pinterest Group Boards

 When I just started out, I jumped on all the general niche group boards I could find, as long as they had a larger audience than I did.
 These catch-all boards can be great.
 There’s one of them I love because it sends me a ton of traffic and has over twenty-three thousand followers, but it will be beneficial to also find group boards in your niche.

 Now I am in group boards that relate to all the various topics I write about and I am seeing much more traction.
 The easiest way to find group boards is to visit the profile of a blogger in your niche and see which boards they are in.
 This will take you down a rabbit hole of boards to apply to.
-I give you all the details of finding relevant, quick moving group boards with high repin rates in my Everything Pinterest course.
+I give you all the details of finding relevant, quick moving group boards with high repin rates in my Everything Pinterest eBook.
 Not all group boards are worth your time.

 10 Start Your Own Group Board